asbelcastro/Ftsc/README.md

 ## Ftsc - Fyber time series challenge

 ### Assumptions
-**Time window** - As the time window length is 60 and the epoch starts on 1970-01-01 00:00:00 I considered that, a time window is exactly one minute based on beginning of the epoch and the very second on the time window is inclusive.
-Morover every single row on the report shows the first second in the time window making the report easier to be read and standardized.
+**Data** - Expected data already sorted by epoch to consolidate the time window sequentially.
+This approach reads line-by-line the data file avoiding full scan to compute and out of memory in case of data file larger than memory of computing machine.

+**Time window** - Every single line of the report shows the very first epoch of the time window.
+I've assumed that to standardized the report.

-**Project** - Maven project, Java 8 is required once I used java.time to define time window, Scala version is 2.11.8 and JUnit for testing.
+**Project** - Maven project, Scala version 2.11.8 and JUnit for testing.

 ### Cloning
 `git clone https://github.com/asbelcastro/Ftsc.git`